toolsoftomorrow1/toolsoftomorrow/README.md

 ## Important Notice

-Tools of Technologies **does NOT provide**:
+Tools of Tomorrow **does NOT provide**:
 - Trading services
 - Buy/Sell signals
 - Fund management
 - Financial or investment advice

 All projects are created for:
 - System development
 - Logic validation
 - Automation testing
 - Research & educational purposes

 Final implementations are built **privately per client** based on their specific requirements.